 Roadstone has designed these high strength concrete mixes for which in excess of 90% of the constituent materials were produced locally.
 The aggregates were sourced from Roadstone’s Kilmacow quarry in south Kilkenny and cement was sourced from Irish Cement’s Platin Works.

-With construction nearing completion in excess of 4,000m³ of C80/95 concrete has been supplied to the Rose Fitzgerald Kennedy Bridge to date.
+In excess of 4,500m³ of C80/95 concrete alone was supplied to the Rose Fitzgerald Kennedy Bridge.

 Operational trials assessing the performance of the different mixes with different weather conditions such as cold and warm weather and wet and dry weather proved essential in understanding the performance of the mixes and planning accordingly for such conditions prior to each individual concrete pour.